 Management expects that our results of operations may fluctuate significantly in the future as a result of a variety of factors, including, but not limited to: (i) the continued rate of growth, usage, and acceptance of our products and services; (ii) demand for our products and services; (iii) the introduction and acceptance of new or enhanced products or services by us or by competitors; (iv) our ability to anticipate and effectively adapt to developing markets and to rapidly changing technologies; (v) our ability to attract, retain, and motivate qualified personnel; (vi) the initiation, renewal, or expiration of significant contracts with any major clients; (vii) pricing changes by us, our suppliers, or our competitors; (viii) seasonality; and (ix) general economic conditions and other factors.
 Accordingly, future sales and operating results are difficult to forecast.
-Our expenses are based in part on our expectations as to future revenues and to a significant extent are relatively fixed, at least in the shortterm.
+Our expenses are based in part on our expectations as to future revenues and to a significant extent are relatively fixed, at least in the short-term.
 We may not be able to adjust spending in a timely manner to compensate for any unexpected revenue shortfall.
-Accordingly, any significant shortfall in relation to our expectations would likely have an immediate adverse impact on our business, results of operations, and financial condition.
-In addition, we may determine from time to time to make certain pricing or marketing decisions or acquisitions that could have a short-term material adverse effect on our business, results of operations, and financial condition and may not result in the long-term benefits intended.
+Accordingly, any significant shortfall in relation to our expectations would likely have an immediate adverse impact on our business, results of operations, and financial condition and may not result in the long-term benefits intended.
 Furthermore, in Florida, historically our largest referral market for laboratory testing services, a meaningful percentage of the population returns to their homes in the Northern United States to avoid the hot summer months.
-This combined with our clients' usual summer vacation schedules typically results in seasonality in our business.
+This, combined with our clients' usual summer vacation schedules typically results in seasonality in our business.
 Because of all of the foregoing factors, our operating results in future periods could be less than the expectations of investors.
+See Part I, Item 1, "Business-Seasonality" in this Annual Report on Form 10-K for further discussion of the seasonality of our business.

-The steps we have taken to protect our proprietary rights may not be adequate, which could result in infringement or misappropriation by third parties.
+The steps we have taken to protect our intellectual property and proprietary rights may not be adequate, which could result in infringement or misappropriation by third parties.